alarxx/Concierge/README.md

-## The problems of working together with the company after the competition
+## Review of the project work in the company

-When we wrote the project it was a time when ChatGPT had just come out.
-I suggested to integrate their API to create a prototype and mvp site to attract venture capital investments.
-CEO didn't want that idea and he just wanted a linear site where the client gets a call back like on watsapp, which is what they are doing now, for their task we made an overkill.
-Although we worked with them for the sake of attracting investment.
-At the end of the job he was supposed to pay us 5.000.000 tenge (10.000$), but he did not pay us at the end.
-Time and nerves were wasted, and our studies suffered.

 Perhaps it was too big a scale for me and my development team at the time to qualify for venture capital investment.
-Although there were a few useless project managers in the company along with top managers, it didn't affect anything.
+Although there were a few project managers in the company along with top managers, it didn't affect anything.

-9th of June 2023:"
-Leaving Concierge Service.
-I spent most of my time planning the database, authentication methods, working with the web socket to work in-real-time, and architecting the project for future scalability and development.
-I have decided that I am leaving Concierge.
-We have been on standby for maybe a month or two for absolutely nothing.
-There are reasons to stay, but the reasons to leave outweighed as emotionally I felt like I needed to leave them and move on, even though I tried to change the vision of the company to fix things and become a truly venture-backed startup.
-I didn't feel supported and interested in developing the product with actions rather than words.
-The online platform was and still is on its own.... just to see if we can make something out of it.
-All the business logic has to be invented by us, as developers, while competent people do nothing.
-I don't see any support.
-Treating us like shit except for the moments we are brought into the company.
-Lots of promises and empty words, probably lying, manipulation and not dealing with the work.
-Total IT incompetence and misunderstanding and underestimating what we do.
-As for "just in case", that was the case with the team from Almaty, which was brought in for absolutely nothing.
-I could not give them a task, as we were inventing and writing the foundation, which is very difficult to delegate.
-To delegate such tasks you need to be very confident in the person you are delegating to.
-We needed a full understanding of where we were going so that everyone could see for themselves where they could be useful and do the work.
-I'm not their mum and I'm not a senior tech lead who would wipe their arse."
+During the initial phase of our project, coinciding with the emergence of ChatGPT, our team explored the possibility of integrating its API.
+The objective was to develop a prototype with potential for venture capital investment.
+This approach, however, did not align with the CEO's preference for a simpler, more linear website design.
+Despite efforts to adapt our complex solution to meet these requirements, the project did not progress as anticipated.

+Subsequently, I made the decision to depart from the Concierge Service project.
+My involvement primarily entailed database planning, implementation of authentication methods, and the development of real-time functionalities.
+As the project evolved, it became clear that the direction of our technical contributions was diverging from the overall strategic goals of the company.